vinumaradana/cse15l-lab-reports/lab-report-2.md

   }
 ```

 To identify a failure-inducing input for the buggy program, I examined the logic of the code and brainstormed a test that will produce an error message and reveal the bug of the program.
-The following is a part of an example of a failure-inducing input from ArrayTests.java:
+The following is a part of an example of a **failure-inducing input** from `ArrayTests.java`:

 ```
     double[] failureInducingInput = {8.0, 6.0, 10.0, 6.0};